This post contains affiliate links. Read the full disclosure here.

 Tray with baking ingredients: eggs, butter, shredded coconut, chocolate chips, cocoa powder, flour, sugar, brown sugar, salt, vanilla, coconut extract.

-• Butter: You can use regular butter, or if you’re dairy-free like me, you can use dairy-free butter.
+• Butter: You can use regular butter, or if you’re dairy-free, you can use dairy-free butter.
+The recipe was tested both ways.

 • Cocoa Power: I recommend using unsweetened dutch-processed cocoa powder.
 It’s richer and more chocolatey than natural cocoa powder.